Mosley (film): Production

 In October 2014, Huhu Studios sought help from the New Zealand Film Commission in finding co-production and distribution partners for Beasts of Burden.
 In May 2015, The Hollywood Reporter reported that China Film Animation, the animation division of the China Film Group had entered into a co-production agreement with Huhu Studios to produce Beasts of Burden, which was allocated a budget of US$20 million.
 The film was initially set for a 2017 release.
 Huhu Studios CEO Trevor Yaxley and China Film Animation's Jun Huang were designated as producers while Michael Cerenzie of the Toronto–based Strategem Entertainment and Kevin Spivak of SMI Entertainment were also designated as executive producers.

 The film was subsequently renamed Mosley, with several New Zealand media describing it as the first official New Zealand–Chinese co-production.
 In July 2019, Rhys Darby, Lucy Lawless, and Temuera Morrison were identified as cast members.
 Manuel Aparicio served as animation director, Randy Hayes as lead animator, Markus Kristensen as cinematographer and production designer, Alain Mayrand as music director, Bill Boyce, Daniel Story, David Townsend, and Yang Uhe, and Chen Zhenyu served as producers while Pixar veteran Kathy Toon served as editor.

-Chris Omundsen served as the movie's special effects lead while Grant Atkins served as first assistant editor.
+Chris Omundsen served as the movie's special effects lead while Grant Watkins served as first assistant editor.
 The film's executive producers have included Tony Bancroft, Ye Changchun, John Dunn, Jeremie Guiraud, Wu Hongling, Deng Jianxin, Wang Jinle, La Peikang, Jack Sheehan, Zhao Yan, Nathan Yang, and Trevoy Yaxley.